-Now you are inside your newly created orchestration, by default you enter into the Structure menu of the Orchestration.
-If you want to know more about the Structure menu component then visit this article.
+Now you are inside your newly created orchestration, by default you enter into the Setup menu of the Orchestration.
+If you want to know more about the Setup menu component then visit this article.

 It is time to pick the data and the logic to always have the updated dataset whenever you need it.